College Dorm Checklist

 With college just around the corner, students are scouring Target and Bed Bath & Beyond in search of the perfect comforter and shower caddy to bring to college.
-While there are many bits and bobs to pack, here is a list of the top ten essential items to bring to college.
+While there are many bits and bobs to pack, here is a list of the top ten essential items that Freshmen need to bring to college.
 You don't want to show up unprepared for college!

 1. Bedding and towels - can't sleep on a bare mattress!
 Sheets, a pillow, comforter, mattress pad, and towels are essential.